Written by Richard Perry

 • Strong education content

-• They are let down slightly by lack of UK regulation, high inactivity fees and lack of DMA accounts
+• Slightly lags behind due to the lack of a UK license, high inactivity fees, and the absence of DMA accounts

 Written by R. Perry